Mishkanian/Election_Analysis/README.md

 ```python
 106 largest_voter_turnout = county_vote_count
 ```
 Due to this omission, the value largest_voter_turnout was constantly overwritten in each loop.
+Since Arapahoe is the final County data, it was printed instead of Denver.

 ## How to Modify Script for Future Elections
 Modifying this script for future elections can be accomplished with the following methods: